mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

-When using the Fleet Manoeuvre Chart, the Referee must select a ‘fixed’ point in space around which all ships and squadrons manoeuvre.
+When using the Fleet Manoeuvre Chart, the Referee must select a ‘fixed' point in space around which all ships and squadrons manoeuvre.
 This may be a planet or moon, a space station or perhaps a convoy travelling at a fixed velocity.
 This fixed point is the